fbcharles747/company_evaluation/README.md

 Sometimes, the sum of net capital expenditure and change in working capital is negative number, which yield negative reinvestment rate.
 I have not yet figure out how to handle that case accurately.
 At this point, the best thing I can do is wrap the logic of reinvestment calculation into a function `reinvestment_rate` in `helper.py`, so it is easier to change in the future.

-> Note that intrinsic value calculation of table two will require FMP standard subscription
+> Note that intrinsic value calculation of table 2 will require FMP standard subscription

 ## setting up enviornment